Covid-19 / Coronavirus

 Donors who were treated in hospital, who have now fully recovered from Covid-19 will need to provide a letter from their GP before they can donate.

-Donors who have had a HPRA approved Covid-19 vaccination such as the Pfizer / BioNTech, Moderna, Johnson & Johnson/Janssen or Astra Zeneca vaccines, must wait 7 days after receiving the vaccine before they can donate, so long as they are feeling well and asymptomatic.
+Donors who have had a HPRA approved Covid-19 vaccination such as the Pfizer / BioNTech, Moderna, Johnson & Johnson/Janssen or Astra Zeneca vaccines, must wait 48 hours after receiving the vaccine (any dose, including boosters) before they can donate, so long as they are feeling well and asymptomatic.

 As with all vaccines there are different deferral periods from when you are vaccinated, click here for more information on deferral periods for other vaccines.
 The deferral period takes into consideration the type of vaccine (live or non-live) and allows enough time for the donor to be recovered from side-effects before donating.
 Deferrals for ‘live’ vaccines are longer than for ‘non-live’ to allow time to elapse so that the vaccine is not transmitted to the patient in the donated blood.